kartha01/IBMPartnerDemo/nzcloud.md

     ~~~

 ### Get the installer
-1. While you can go to Software Access catalog to get the installer, it may make more sense to go to [Fix Central](https://www.ibm.com/support/fixcentral/swg/selectFixes?product=ibm%2FInformation+Management%2FIBM+Netezza+for+Cloud+Pak+for+Data) to pull the latest binaries.
+1. While you can go to Software Access catalog to get the installer, it may make more sense to .
 These are only the client side or installer.
 1. You can download this to your [laptop then move it to the bastion node](#move-the-installer-to-bastion-node).
-1. You can get the sftp details and proceed to pull down the nz-cloud client directly to the bastion node.
+1. You can get the [sftp details and proceed to pull down the nz-cloud client](#use-sftp-from-fix-central) directly to the bastion node.

 ### Move the installer to bastion node
 1. Log into the newly provisioned VM